Virgil993/Python-Reverse-Proxy/README.md

 8. In a terminal in VS Code run these 2 commands:python manage.py makemigrations and python manage.py migrate
 9. Then run the command python manage.py runserver 8080 and your server should be up and running.

+My application simulates a reverse proxy server which takes requests from the user and then sends those requests to an API that contains data for testing.
+After recieving the response from the API , my application modifies that JSON response and sends it back to the user.
+My project also stores in a database all requests and responses that are sent through the proxy server.